nyu-acsys/template-proofs/README.md

         Common definitions for lock coupling template implementations
   - list-coupling.spl:
         The list-based implementation of the lock coupling template
+  - multicopy-lsm.spl:
+      The LSM tree implementation of the LSM DAG template

+- README.md:
+     This file.
 + setup.sh:
      A script to download and compile the correct GRASShopper version.
-+ run_experiments.sh:
++ run_experiments_book.sh:
-     The script to re-run the experiments reported in our paper
+     The script to re-run the experiments reported in the book.

 ### Step-by-Step Evaluation Instructions